Mark Perrin has been a member of the board at APLA since 2009 and became chair in the fall of 2014.

 Thompson received a bachelor's degree in political science from Washington State University and graduate degrees from the University of Washington School of Law and New York University School of Law.
 He also earned a master's degree in business administration from The Wharton School at the University of Pennsylvania.

-Robyn Goldman joined APLA in 2010 as the Chief Financial Officer.
-She is responsible for the financial operations of the organization, as well as its information technology resources.
+Robyn Goldman joined APLA in 2010 as chief financial officer.
+She is responsible for the financial operations of both APLA and APLA Health & Wellness, as well as information technology resources for both organizations.

 Goldman received a bachelor’s degree in business economics at UC Santa Barbara and a master’s degree in business administration at the Wharton School at the University of Pennsylvania.
 She is a certified public accountant in the state of California, inactive.

-Prior to joining APLA, Bailey served as the Director of Health Education & Prevention at the L.A.
-Gay & Lesbian Center, overseeing a variety of evidence-based HIV health education and risk reduction services targeting men who have sex with men (MSM), transgender women and persons living with HIV, as well as tobacco control and substance use prevention programs.
+Prior to joining APLA, Bailey served as the director of Health Education & Prevention at the Los Angeles LGBT Center, overseeing a variety of evidence-based HIV health education and risk reduction services targeting men who have sex with men (MSM), transgender women, and persons living with HIV, as well as tobacco control and substance use prevention programs.

 Recognized for his leadership in community planning, Bailey served as one of the community co-chairs of the Los Angeles County HIV Planning Committee from 2001 to 2005 and presently participates as a member of the Urban Coalition of HIV/AIDS Prevention Services (UCHAPS).
 Bailey is also a part-time professor at Cal State University Los Angeles in the Health Sciences Department.

-Bailey received a masters degree in public health from California State University Northridge and an undergraduate degree in history from the UCLA.
+Bailey received a masters degree in public health from California State University, Northridge, and an undergraduate degree in history from UCLA.
 He also has a degree in physical education and a secondary teaching credential in social sciences.

-Before entering the world of nonprofit management, Ms. Wagner worked as an engineer at Jet Propulsion Laboratory as a member of Technical Team for the Voyager and Galileo Projects for 15 years.
-Ms. Wagner received her B.S. degree in Mechanical Engineering from Southern University in Baton Rouge in 1981.
-She received her M.S. in Electrical Engineering from Tuskegee Institute in 1983 and was the first woman to receive a master’s degree in engineering from that institution.
+Before entering the world of nonprofit management, Wagner worked as an engineer at Jet Propulsion Laboratory for 15 years on the Voyager and Galileo projects.
+She received her B.S. degree in mechanical engineering from Southern University in Baton Rouge, LA.
+She received her M.S. in electrical engineering from Tuskegee Institute in 1983 and was the first woman to receive a master’s degree in engineering from that institution.
+A tireless advocate for the human rights of the LGBT community and people living with HIV/AIDS, Wagner has worked with culturally and linguistically diverse populations locally, nationally, and internationally for more than 30 years.

 Phil Curtis oversees the policy and advocacy activities of APLA’s Government Affairs Division.

-Previously, Curtis had a long career as a journalist, writing for a variety of newspapers, newsmagazines and wire services.
+Previously, Curtis worked as a journalist, writing for a variety of newspapers, magazines, and wire services.
 For several years, he worked for PBS flagship station WNET-TV in New York City, where he was an on-air producer/reporter for the station's first nightly newsmagazine, The 51st State.
-He later served as executive producer of PBS's national weekly media review, Behind the Lines.
+He later served as executive producer of PBS's national weekly media review Behind the Lines.

 Curtis is a graduate of the University of Virginia.

-For nearly 20 years, Ms. Marshall worked at UHP Healthcare/Watts Health Foundation in Inglewood, most recently as Director, Human Resources / Vice President, Personnel Services, where she managed a $2,000,000 budget and oversaw more than 1,000 employees.
+For nearly 20 years, Marshall worked at UHP Healthcare/Watts Health Foundation in Inglewood, most recently as director, Human Resources / vice president, Personnel Services, where she managed a $2,000,000 budget and oversaw more than 1,000 employees.

-Ms. Marshall has broad experience with union negotiations, recruitment and referral programs, compliance audits and management training.
-She began her career at Mattel Incorporated in El Segundo.
+Marshall has broad experience with union negotiations, recruitment and referral programs, compliance audits and management training.
+She began her career at Mattel, Inc. in El Segundo, CA.

-Ms. Marshall holds a bachelor of science from California State University, Long Beach, and a master’s degree in organizational management from the University of Phoenix.
+Marshall holds a B.S. from California State University, Long Beach, and a master’s degree in organizational management from the University of Phoenix.
 She is a member of the Society of Human Resources Management and Human Resources Executive Networking.

 As director of communications for AIDS Project Los Angeles and APLA Health & Wellness, Mikel Wadewitz ensures that the mission and purpose of both organizations is clearly articulated through all external and internal communications—from newsletters and press releases to websites and advertisements.